stackrox/infra/TROUBLESHOOTING.md

 [PASS] DOCKER_IO_USERNAME (username for Docker Hub)
 ```

-If a step is stuck in a pending state (e.x. a referenced secret doesn't exist), `argo get` should show that information.
+If a step is stuck in a pending state (e.x. a referenced secret doesn't exist),
-Otherwise `kubectl describe po ...` can be used to see exact reasons.
+`argo get` should show that information.
+Otherwise `kubectl describe po ...` can
+be used to see exact reasons.

+Note: The containers used to execute an argo workflow are created in the
+`default` k8s namespace.